 What Kalachakra does explain is that each universe contains countless world systems, each of which is made up of tiny particles or “atoms” (‘rdul-phran) of the elemental sources (khams).
 These are the sources of the elements of earth, water, fire, wind and space.
-Each of the five types of particles in this list is progressively subtler than the one before it, almost in the manner of sub-particles and sub-sub-particles, and each has one less sensory quality or property that the previous one.
+Each of the five types of particles in this list is progressively subtler than the one before it, almost in the manner of sub-particles and sub-sub-particles, and each has one less sensory quality or property than the previous one.

 - Earth particles, reminiscent of an element of solidity, are the grossest.
 They have five sensory properties: odor, visible form, taste, tangibility and sound.
 The eight conglomerate particles presented in the abhidharma texts – each having element particles of earth, water, fire, and wind, and derivative element particles of odor, visible form, taste and tangibility – belong to this level of Kalachakra particles.

 - Water particles, reminiscent of an element of liquidity, is subtler than earth particles.
 They lack an odor, and have only a visible form, a taste, are tangible and, when they flow, have a sound.